opengisci/dsad/_posts/2025-01-09-disaster-data.md

 - How many tweets are there from each country in the dataset?
 - Graph the frequency of tweets over time, by different time increments

+Submit the first assignment by completing an Rmarkdown document and knitting it, including a graph of how many tweets are tagged with place names of which types, and another interesting and creative graph from this dataset.

 ## Transactions